Menkli/malaria_risk/README.md

 ## Context

+**Conducting Transferable Malaria Risk Assessment**

-In the field of humanitarian work, coordination initiatives like INFORM underscore the significance of comparable and standardized spatial risk assessments.
-These assessments are crucial for enabling timely and targeted responses to crises.
-Humanitarian aid organizations, operating at local and regional levels, focus on assisting the most vulnerable individuals.
-Hence, it is essential that risk assessments are transferable across different locations, time frames, and scopes.
-Achieving this level of transferability requires leveraging open data, adopting community standards, and establishing transparent, automated, and open workflows.
+Comparable and standardized risk assessments are vital for effective crisis response by humanitarian aid organizations, which focus on assisting vulnerable individuals.
+Achieving this requires leveraging open data, adopting community standards, and establishing transparent, automated workflows.

-This repository presents a case study showcasing an approach to a reliable and transferable malaria risk assessment process.
-The collaboration involved stakeholders from MSF and Epicentre, organizations actively involved in malaria control in Africa.
-Together, we co-developed a conceptual composite-indicator framework for malaria risk assessment.
-The aim is to highlight the strengths and limitations of this approach, along with reporting on the current maturity of its transferability.
+This repository showcases a case study collaboration between geospatial researchers from the University of Salzburg (ZGIS) and stakeholders from Médecins Sans Frontières (MSF) and Epicentre, actively involved in African malaria control.
+Together, they developed a composite-indicator framework for malaria risk assessment.

+**Utilizing Reproducible Research with R and Python**

+R and Python, with their extensive package ecosystems, enable transparent and replicable workflows.
+The objective was to assess whether open-source technology could support a fully scripted assessment process, from data collection to analysis and export.
+An R-based setup was developed for reproducibility, and this GitHub repository (Petutschnig 2023) promotes transparency and workflow sharing.

+**Technical Maturity of Open-Source Software**

+R demonstrated a high level of quality in data harvesting, processing, analysis, and visualization.
+Data-specific packages served as interfaces to data providers' databases, while generic geospatial packages like sf, raster, or terra equaled commercial counterparts in functionality.
+However, some data access required manual downloads.

+**Challenges in Maintenance and Collaboration**

+Maintaining the reproducible workflow posed challenges, with links going dead and scripts breaking after package updates.
+Collaboration between risk modelers, software developers, and computer scientists is crucial for proper deployment and maintenance, preventing costly and ineffective technical issues.

+**Future Prospects**

+Future work could involve developing an R package for comprehensive risk assessment.
+Open-source libraries have streamlined data integration, reducing reliance on proprietary software.
+Growing communities in R and Python have been instrumental in advancing geospatial capabilities.

+In conclusion, open-source tools offer robust solutions for standardized risk assessments, emphasizing the importance of collaboration and proper maintenance in ensuring their effectiveness.

 ## Requirements